SOC 2 Audit-Ready

 Incomplete Control Mapping

 Controls that haven't been formally mapped to trust services criteria create ambiguity during scope discussions.
 That ambiguity generates auditor follow-ups.
-Architecturally, this matters more than most teams expect when they first scope the engagement.
+A structured gap assessment helps teams clarify scope before evidence work begins.

 Policy Adoption Gaps

 Policies that exist but haven't been formally distributed or acknowledged can't be evidenced.
-Access control policies and change management procedures are the most common offenders — and manual tracking of acknowledgment cycles is slow even when everything else is on schedule.
+Access control policies and change management procedures are the most common offenders — and policy management keeps acknowledgments traceable.

 Unclear Audit Scope